kor-hq/bibleio/README.md

 # License

 All of Bibleio's projects are licensed under the [MIT No Attribution](LICENSE.txt) license.

 Matthew 10:8
-> "Freely you have recieved; freely give"
+> "Freely you have received; freely give"

 Check out why you should do the same by clicking this: